skinnybeans/aws-learning-projects/project-1.md

 You'll also need to generate an access key and secret id.

+### MFA

+Part of the checklist will ask that you set up MFA for the root user.
+For this you will need an MFA app for your mobile device.
+There are several available, I use Authy.

 ## Getting down to business

 This document will outline the steps you need to take to complete the project.
 At some points, things will not work.
 This has been done deliberately so you can see what kind of errors are produced and what actions can solve them.